-In the late 1960s and 70s, droves of mostly young Americans went “back to the land” to create a simpler life that was characterized by growing one’s own food, building simple handmade houses, and living off the grid.
-The buildings they created are particularly interesting and imaginative.
+The term “cordwood masonry” describes the construction of buildings using short logs, called log-ends, laid transversely in the wall and supported by an insulated mortar matrix.
+This deeply natural building form is immediately recognizable and inherently “green” in its construction.
 Some used recycled materials, while others built houses of straw bales or cordwood construction, or built partially underground.
 This tour will take us to Murtagh Hill, an area of West Chazy, where more than a dozen families settled and enthusiastically embraced this lifestyle and these methods for building their homes.
 We will also tour a spectacular private residence in nearby Saranac.

 Murtagh Hill is home to the premier cordwood masonry educational center, Earthwood Building School, run by Rob and Jaki Roy.
 Since 1981, the Roys have taught alternative, low cost methods of building, which we will tour, up close and personal.
-This tour will be led by Rob Roy and include a tour of Earthwood’s 12 buildings, including the round main house, guest houses, garage, sauna, book store and office.
-Enjoy lunch sitting in the monolithic stone circle before traveling to a neighboring private home called “Ravenwood”.
+Tour 12 cordwood buildings on this off-the-grid campus, including the round main house, guest houses, garage, sauna, book store, and office.
+Enjoy your lunch sitting in the monolithic stone circle before traveling to a neighboring private home called “Ravenwood”.
 Meet the owners of this distinctive property and see first-hand the 26” thick, double-wall cordwood construction, living roof, and three other cordwood outbuildings.
 Both properties acquire heat from masonry stoves and solar orientation, and store electricity in batteries generated by sun and wind.

 The tour begins at 10 a.m. and ends around 3 p.m.

 FEE: $45 for members and $55 for non-members